Skip to main content

 Summary Cards

-At the top of the dashboard, you'll see four summary cards:
+At the top of the dashboard, you'll see summary cards:

 Each card shows the percentage change compared to the previous period.